bovinehero/mech-manager/README.md

 I would like to acknowledge the following people & orginisations that helped me along the way in completing this project:

 Ed Bradly - for his insights into django, and being a person to bounce technical isdes off of.

+Roman Rakic - for his readme template, it really helped to make sure I covered the bases for documentation.

 The folks that play the regular campaign - for their feedback and direction on what "we" needed first.